International Medical School at Sapienza University of RomeRead all reviews and add yours!

-La Sapienza is by far the largest European university by enrollment and one of the oldest in history.
-Founded in 1303, it enjoys a pluri centenarian prestige in research and teaching.
-Indeed countless internationally recognized people, from all backgrounds, have studied here, including Nobel laureates, presidents of European parliament, heads of several nations, notable religious figures, astronauts and scientists.
+La Sapienza is one of Europe’s oldest and largest universities.
+Founded in 1303, La Sapienza enjoys hundreds of years of prestige in research and teaching.
+Countless internationally recognized people, from all backgrounds, have studied here, including Nobel laureates, presidents of the European parliament, the heads of several nations, notable religious figures, astronauts, and scientists.

 Photos by Emmanouela Chourda